takara2314/takara2314/README.md

 ![TypeScript: Passing](https://img.shields.io/badge/TypeScript-passing-2B7489?style=for-the-badge)
 ![Editor: VScode](https://img.shields.io/badge/Editor-VScode-0078D4?style=for-the-badge)

 Konnichiwa!
 I'm takara2314—a KOSEN student.
 I like Minecraft, Doraemon, foxes, programming, cute things and so on.
 I'm interested in all of IT.
-I'll do my best to expose a lot of my code.
-By the way, I have been able to flik input!
+I'll do my best to code a lot.
+(By the way, I have been able to flik input!)

 ## 👨🏽‍💻 Works
 - [Kadai Store API](https://github.com/takara2314/kadai-store-api): A API providing assignments information by using [devoirs-core](https://github.com/approvers/devoirs-core)